How big a decision is choosing the photographer who will document my once-in-a-lifetime day?

 What if I don't want you to use the photos from my wedding?

 Publishing my images is the way people find me and the way I get business.
 Also, I like to enter contests and win awards.
 However, if you are uncomfortable with my using your images then talk to me.
-We should be able to work something out.

 What is your cancellation policy?